meronogbai/lazy-investing/README.md

 ### Environment Variables

-Set the following environment variables in `.env.local` at the root of the repository:

-- `IBKR_TICKER` - The ticker symbol for the stock you want to purchase on IBKR.
-- `YAHOO_FINANCE_TICKER` - The ticker symbol for the same stock on Yahoo Finance.

-We need to specify the ticker twice because the script uses Yahoo Finance to fetch the regular market price of the stock, and Yahoo Finance and IBKR use different ticker symbols.

 Set the following environment variables in `.env.ibeam` at the root of the repository:

 - `IBEAM_ACCOUNT` - Your IBKR account username.
 - `IBEAM_PASSWORD` - Your IBKR account password.

-### Usage
+### Example

-1. Run `yarn dev --amount <cash>` in your terminal to execute the script.
+1. Run `yarn dev --amount 1000 --ticker TSLA --yahooFinanceTicker TSLA` in your terminal to execute the script.
 1. Accept the two-factor authentication prompt for IBKR if necessary.

+Note: We need to specify the ticker twice because the script uses Yahoo Finance to fetch the regular market price of the stock, and Yahoo Finance and IBKR use different ticker symbols.

 ## Useful Commands